srnag/Mask_and_Age_Classification/README.md

 `put-your-code-here`

 ## Features
-List of features ready and TODOs for future development
+List of features ready and ToDos for future development
 * Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3

 To-do list:
 * Wow improvement to be done 1
-* Wow improvement to be done 2

 ## Status
 Project is: _in progress_, _finished_, _no longer continue_ and why?